dewaalaw/dsprojects/human-values-scale/src/Part-1---Psychometric-Analysis.md

 One way the above question be evaluated is by way of the graded response model.
 The GRM measures the probability of a response to an item as a function of an individual’s ability (or predisposition).
 An individual's ability in terms of the IRT is the latent trait of interest (i.e., the codebook item in the Basic Value column).
 Below we examine *imprich* which measures a person’s love of wealth, assuming that the latent trait—or motivational value—which gives rise to this behaviour is *power*.
 Respondents were asked how much they are like a person that hold in high regard the importance to be rich, wants a lot of money and expensive things.
-They had the option of selecting either: 1 = “very much like me”; 2 — “like me”; 3 — “somewhat like me”; 4 — “a little like me”; 5 - “not like me”; 6 - “not like me at all”.
+They had the option of selecting either: 1 = “very much like me”; 2 — “like me”; 3 — “somewhat like me”; 4 — “a little like me”; 5 — “not like me”; 6 — “not like me at all”.
 (GRM’s are specifically suited for ordinal polytomous responses such as these.)

-We plot the relation between the item response probability and ability—hereafter termed the item response category characteristic curves or
+The relation between the item response probability and ability—hereafter termed the item response category characteristic curves or
-IRCCC—in the first plot, followed by the item information curve (IIC) below.
+IRCCC—in the first plot, followed by the item information curve (IIC) is shown below.

 ``` r
 # Item response category characteristic curve